 So, after you’ve selected the Master Channel to Mono using the Gain plug-in, you can do all of the mixing, including the EQ, panning, compression, and so on and so forth.

 Once you switch it back to Stereo, you’ll notice that everything just sounds a lot better.

 2) Makes the Mix Sound Better Across Different Sound Systems

 Another reason to mix in mono is that it protects the mix from sounding terrible once we translate it to another speaker system.

-For instance, a mix may sound great when we listen back on our monitors, whether they are high-quality headphones or actual speakers, but when we listen to it on our iPhone headphones, it doesn’t sound as great.
+For instance, a mix may sound great when we listen back on our monitors, whether they are high-quality headphones like Beyerdynamic DT 990 Pros from Amazon (which are my favorite), or actual speakers, but when we listen to it on our iPhone headphones, it doesn’t sound as great.